| BASIC

 marks.
 The bigger the clearance the better the cooling effect and

 the less pitch buildup.
+SIDE

 CLEARANCE ANGLE: Used